sheffield-bioinformatics-core/sheffield-bioinformatics-core.github.io/_events/2024_07_15_command-line.md

 from: "13:00"
 endTime: 16.00
 to: "16:30"
-location:  Bartolome House, Seminar Room EG03, or Online
+location:  301 Glossop Road-B-Workshop Space 1, or Online
 city: Sheffield,
 postcode: S3 7ND
 country: United Kingdom
-venue: Bartolome House, Seminar Room EG03
+venue: 301 Glossop Road-B-Workshop Space 1
 description: "This course offers an introduction to working with Linux.
 We will describe the Linux environment so that participants can start to utilize command-line tools and feel comfortable using a text-based way of interacting with a computer.
 We will use a case study of dealing with next-generation sequencing data"
 keywords: bioinformatics, bash, unix, online
 difficulty: beginner